Apply to the OP's 2023 Labs

 - Is their work relevant to larger communities of artists?
 Can the artists and project be ongoing and future contributors to the Orchard Project’s community of artists

-- Collaboration: Artists and projects that, when possible, reward collaboration
+- Community: Artists and projects that, when possible, reward collaboration

 - Does the artist/work reflect purposeful relationships among stakeholders?